 - 1. Check to see if the ScoreBoardFile is specified in any of the Apache configuration files.
 If it is not present, the configuration is compliant. - 2.
 Find the directory in which the ScoreBoardFile would be created.
 The default value is the ServerRoot/logs directory. - 3.
-Verify that the scoreboard file directory is not a directory within the Apache DocumentRoot - 4.
-Verify that the ownership and group of the directory is root: root (or the user under which Apache initially starts up if not root). - 5.
-Change the permissions so that the directory is only writable by root (or the startup user if not root). - 6.
-Check that the scoreboard file directory is on a locally mounted hard drive rather than an NFS mounted file system.
+Verify that the directory is not within the Apache DocumentRoot. - 4.
+Verify that the directory is on a locally mounted hard drive rather than an NFS mounted file system. - 5.
+Verify that the ownership and group of the directory is root:root (or the user under which Apache initially starts up if not root). - 6.
+Verify that the directory is only writable by root (or the startup user if not root).